 Neither.
 You turn to an objective valuation expert like Kurt Kielisch, President of Forensic Appraisal Group.
 To know for sure how a wind turbine affects your property value, contact us today for an unbiased appraisal.

-At Appraisal Group One, we guarantee an objective appraisal of market value.
+At Forensic Appraisal Group, we guarantee an objective appraisal of market value.
 You can expect us to:

 - Thoroughly investigate the market

 - Exhaustively research wind turbines’ effect on property values

 In 2009 we completed our Wind Turbine Impact Study - our first study of the effect of wind turbines on property values.
 To ensure the most comprehensive view, we approached this valuation issue through three complementary components, each looking at the value impact of the wind turbines from a different perspective.
 The three parts are: